 Projects, as a container for work, tend to nudge the team to finish the work.
 In my experience, the project-as-container also nudges the user, managers, whomever to stop adding more work.
 The team finishes projects.
 They tie a bow on that work.
 They can move to other work.

 When you have small projects, it’s easier to assess the projects.
-I’ll address assessing the various projects in Part 2.
+I’ll address assessing the various projects in Projects, Products, and the Project Portfolio: Part 2, Assess & Rank the Work.